Request a New OPT Cap-Gap Form I-20

-The H-1B cap is the government’s limit on the number of individuals who may be granted H-1B (Specialty Occupation) status during each fiscal year.
+The U.S. government restricts the number of individuals who can be approved for H-1B visa status each fiscal year.
 This restriction is called the H-1B cap.
 The fiscal year runs from October 1 to September 30.
 The cap is currently set at 65,000 (+20,000 for US higher degree holders).
-The earliest day that your employer can file the cap-subject H-1B petition that is subject to the cap is April 1, which is 6 months before the start date of October 1).
-Individuals whose employers are exempt from the H-1B “cap” are not subject to this limit- e.g. universities and colleges.
+The earliest day that your employer can file an H-1B petition that is subject to the cap is April 1, which is 6 months before the visa start date of October 1.
+Universities and colleges are exempt from the cap, and are not subject to the same restrictions as private sector employers.

-The H-1B “Cap-Gap” occurs when your cap-subject employer files an H-1B petition for you, but your F-1 status or OPT work authorization expires before you can begin your H-1B status on October 1.
-For example, if your OPT ends May 30, but your H-1B will begin October 1, there would be a gap in work authorization between May 30 and October 1, to so-called cap gap.
+The H-1B cap-gap occurs when your cap-subject employer files an H-1B petition for you, but your F-1 status or OPT work authorization expires before you begin your H-1B status on October 1.
+For example, if your OPT ends May 30, but your H-1B will begin October 1, there would be a gap in work authorization between May 30 and October 1.
+This is the so-called cap gap.

-- If you are on active OPT as of the H-1B petition was filed, and your H-1B was selected for processing, your OPT authorization automatically extends and you may continue to work.
+- If you are on active OPT when your H-1B petition was filed, and your H-1B was selected for processing, your OPT authorization automatically extends and you may continue to work to September 30.

-- If you are in your 60 day grace period as of the H-1B petition was filed, and your H-1B was selected for processing, your legal stay is extended, but you will not have work authorization until your H-1B becomes effective.
+- If you are in your 60 day grace period when your H-1B petition was filed, and your H-1B was selected for processing, your legal stay is extended to September 30, but you will not have work authorization until your H-1B becomes effective.

 - If your H-1B petition is rejected or denied, and your OPT EAD has already expired, you will begin your 60-day grace period.
 You must stop working.

 - Your OPT Cap-Gap extension lasts only through September 30.
-If your H-1B is still pending as of October 1, you must stop working until the H-1B is approved and becomes effective.
+If your H-1B is still pending on October 1, you must stop working until the H-1B is approved and becomes effective.

 You may request an updated Form I-20 from ISSS to document your OPT Cap-Gap Extension.
 Please allow at least two weeks for processing.

 1) A copy of your H-1B approval notice, with new I-94 on the approval notice (if your H-1B has already been approved)

 2) A copy of your I-797 receipt notice to document your pending H-1B petition AND page 2 of the filed I-129 petition (black out the SSN before sending).

-ISSS will contact you when the document is ready for pick-up or mailing.
+ISSS will email you when the document is ready for pick-up or mailing.